Exam results and Clearing

 UCAS will let you know when your place is confirmed and your chosen university or college will send the details of what you need to do next.

-If you had another course or university or college in mind which required higher grades, you could check Clearing to see if the course is available.
+If you had another course, university or college in mind which required higher grades, you could check Clearing to see if the course is available.

-What if I don’t get the grades I need?
+What if I didn’t get the grades I needed?

 If you didn't get the grades you needed, there are a few situations which might happen: